WHQC

-WHQC (96.1 FM, Hits 96.1) is a commercial radio station licensed to Shelby, North Carolina, and serving the Charlotte metropolitan area (Metrolina).
-It broadcasts a contemporary hit radio format branded as Hits 96.1.
-It is owned by iHeartMedia with studios in the Wood Ridge Center office complex off Billy Graham Parkway in south Charlotte.
-WHQC's primary competitor is 95.1 WNKS, owned by Beasley Broadcast Group.
+WHQC (96.1 FM, "Hits 96.1") is a commercial radio station licensed to Shelby, North Carolina, United States, and serving the Charlotte metropolitan area.
+It broadcasts a contemporary hit radio format, and is owned by iHeartMedia with studios in the Wood Ridge Center office complex off Billy Graham Parkway in south Charlotte.

-WHQC has an effective radiated power (ERP) of 100,000 watts, the maximum for most American radio stations.
-It is licensed to broadcast in the HD Radio format.
-The HD2 subchannel carries contemporary worship music from "Air1" on FM translator W262BM at 100.3 FM.
-The HD3 subchannel airs a contemporary Christian format called "HIS Radio", on FM translator W243BY at 96.5 FM.
+WHQC broadcasts in HD Radio; the HD2 subchannel carries contemporary worship music from "Air1" on FM translator W262BM at 100.3 FM, and the HD3 subchannel airs a contemporary Christian format called "HIS Radio", on FM translator W243BY at 96.5 FM.